novex-ai/parallel-parrot/README.md

 This function executes parallel text generation/completion using a LLM.

 It does so by:
-- Taking in a dataframe or list of dictionaries
+- Taking in a dataframe or list of dictionaries.
 - Applying the python prompt template to each row.
 Column names are used as the variable names in the template.
-- Calling the LLM API with the prompt for each row
+- Calling the LLM API with the prompt for each row.
+Runs a single request first, for two reasons:
+  - Test access to the API, including credentials, without retries or complicated calling mechanics.
+  - Uses that request to automatically obtain [rate limit information](https://platform.openai.com/docs/guides/rate-limits) from the OpenAI API to configure the parallel requests to run with maximum concurrency.
 - Appending the output to the input dataframe or list of dictionaries using the output_key.
-- Input values are passed through to the outputs to permit custom logic
+- Input values are passed through to the outputs to permit custom logic.

 Example of `pp.parallel_text_generation()`:
 ```python